mlflow/mlflow/docs/source/llms/deployments/uc_integration.rst

 What's happening under the hood?
 --------------------------------

-When MLflow Deployments Server receives a request with ``tools`` containing ``uc_function``, it automatically fetches the UC function metadata to construct the function schema, query the chat API to figure out the parameters required to call the function, and then call the function with the provided parameters.
+When MLflow AI Gateway receives a request with ``tools`` containing ``uc_function``, it automatically fetches the UC function metadata to construct the function schema, query the chat API to figure out the parameters required to call the function, and then call the function with the provided parameters.

 .. code-block:: python